Autumn Lecture Series 2022: Human Rights

 A sequence to speak to heart, head and soul, exploring through songs and readings the great classical music of our religious heritage.

-A sermon preached at St Martin-in-the-Fields on the Fifteenth Sunday after Trinity Sunday, Sunday 28th September 2025, by Revd Andrew Woodward.
+A sermon preached at St Martin-in-the-Fields on Sunday 28th December 2025, The Fifth Sunday of Advent, by Revd Richard Carter.

-Contemplative Prayer on Saturday 27th September 2025, with Revd Richard Carter on Hampstead Heath.
+Contemplative Prayer on Saturday 27th December 2025, with Revd Richard Carter and Jolley Gosnold on the Thames in central London.

 A sequence to speak to heart, head and soul, exploring through songs and readings the great classical music of our religious heritage.